Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 - Rutgers' games this year have hit the over on two of five set point totals (40%).

-- Rutgers is 1-0 against the spread and 2-0 overall this season when the team notches more than 27.2 points.
+- Rutgers is 1-0 against the spread and 2-0 overall in games when it scores more than 27.2 points.

 - Find the latest spread and moneyline odds for Rutgers at SISportsbook.